[Updated July 6, 9:30 a.m. EDT]

-CURRENT STATUS: All on-site classes are IN SESSION and enrolling cohorts will proceed ON SCHEDULE.
-Classes are currently being delivered REMOTELY.
-On JULY 6th, we will launch phase one of our "return plan," which will include an optionally hybrid experience for local students in Atlanta and Houston.
+CURRENT STATUS: As of July 6, we launched phase one of our "return plan," which includes an optionally hybrid experience for local students in Atlanta and Houston.
 This approach will couple the flexibility of online instruction with on-site community and teaching assistants in the classrooms.
 To provide clarity and avoid disruption during class, we expect hybrid cohorts to remain hybrid through completion unless CDC guidelines improve.

 Here's how phase one will work: Lead instructors will continue to teach classes remotely, leveraging now-familiar tools like Zoom video conferencing, Slack and our proprietary Learning Platform (beta coming soon!).
 You may take the entire class online if you wish, but our physical locations will also be open to those who want to work alongside peers and TAs.
 For students streaming class on-site, we'll have daily temperature checks, face masks, cleaning supplies, and spread-out workstations with external monitors.